 Perry was also active in rainforest preservation and animal rights campaigns.
 She even based a line on sustainably harvested rainforest plants and contributed a portion of the profits to help preserve the rainforest.

 Perry also had a career as a singer and songwriter.
-Her song “Fine, Fine Day,” was recorded by Roberta Flak and debuted on the album Blue Lights in the Basement.
+Her song “Fine, Fine Day,” was recorded by Roberta Flack and debuted on the album Blue Lights in the Basement.

 During Perry’s lifetime, she received numerous awards, including an Entrepreneur of the Year award from the Small Business Administration and she even graced the cover of the inaugural issue of Entrepreneurial Woman.